RSelidio/Iloilo-Jeepney-Routing-Dijkstra/README.md

 # Iloilo Jeepney Routing - Using Dijkstra's algorithm

+# [Main repository is private]
+# [Only the jeepney static routing with navigation is available in this repository.
+Please email rselidio@usa.edu.ph to request the overall repository]

 ### A jeepney routing system in Iloilo City.
 The application will give the users a turn by turn  direction from source to destination.